FSlyne/Excel-Monte-Carlo-Simulation-and-Optimisation/README.md

 Background
 This is a simple application that varies particular values of a spreadsheet according to a distribution and report on dependent cells.
 In essence, you are flexing a static spreadsheet model.
 The distributions, currently, are equal probability, Normal distribution, or series distribution.
 The result is a new separate spreadsheet with each iteration of the model on a single line.
 This data can then, of course, be used for graphing etc.

+Frank

 Usage
 (a) import xlm macro into spreadsheet or your workspace (b) in the target sheet, for cells which are variable, include a comment against the cell as follows

 =SeriesFunc(RC[-1],1,0.5,11,0.6,21,0.7,31,0.8,41,0.9)

+Just 5 values allowed.
+Here, if random variable is >=0.9, value is 41.
+If >=0.8, 31.
+And so forth.

 or
 =EqualProbFunc(RC[-1],-0.5, +0.5)